nielsenjared/nielsenjared.github.io/content/blog/convert-decimal-base/index.md

 ## Let's Get Meta

-* How can we _algorithmically_ convert a decimal to binary?
+* How do you build something out of nothing?

-* What does the remainder tell us about division?
+* What mathematical operation do we use to break problems down?

-* How do we count using a base greater than ten?
+* What does the modulo operator do?

 ## How to Convert Decimal to Binary